 I always thought that making ice cream in a bag meant ending up with grainy, crystalized ice cream that was unpleasant to eat.
 Then — I actually tried it.

-On Instagram last week I ran a quick, informal poll asking my followers if they had an ice cream maker at home or were interested in learning how to make ice cream without one.
+On Instagram last week I ran a quick, informal poll asking folks if they had an ice cream maker at home or were interested in learning how to make ice cream without one.
 The latter option won with overwhelming numbers.
-So I wanted to do my due diligence in exploring other options for those of you who don’t have the budget or the space or the inclination to buy a whole gosh-darn ice cream maker.
+So I wanted to do my due diligence in exploring other options for those of you who don't have the budget or the space or the inclination to buy a whole dang ice cream maker.
 Because I respect that!

 I've heard rumors of this making-ice-cream-in-a-bag method for years.
 But, it's always seemed like a too-good-to-be-true science fair project — like something that should work, but probably won't, and if it did, it would only be satisfying to a child's palette (no offense to children).
 Website after website claimed it was possible to make ice cream in a bag — but all the recipes for it made plain ice cream and relied on half-and-half, rather than heavy cream, whole milk, and eggs like the ice cream bases I prefer.

 And if I couldn't use my preferred ice cream base, this whole process would get a "no" from me.

 So I mixed up my orange-cardamom ice cream base, poured it into a bag, shook it around with some rock salt and ice and...

 IT!!!
 TOTALLY!!!
 WORKED!!

 the science of ice cream in a bag